Understanding Big and Little Endian Byte Order

 Suppose we want to store 4 bytes (U, N, I and X) as two shorts: UN and IX.
 Each letter is a entire byte, like our WXYZ example above.
 To store the two shorts we would write:

 This code is not specific to a machine.
 If we store "UN" on a machine and ask to read it back, it had better be "UN"!
-I don't care about endian issues, if we store a value on one machine, we need to get the same value back.
+I don't care about endian issues, if we store a value on one machine and read it back on the same machine, it must be the same value.

 Which make sense.
 U is the biggest byte in "UN" and is stored first.
 The same goes for IX: I is the biggest, and stored first.